dotnet/csharplang/proposals/pattern-const-expressions.md

 > - Attributes ([§22](attributes.md#22-attributes))
 > - In a *constant_pattern* ([§11.2.3](patterns.md#1123-constant-pattern))

-Based on the above, we only filter constant contexts that accept `bool` values, namely:
+Based on the above, the contexts that will accept constant `is` pattern expressions are constant contexts that accept `bool` values, namely:
 - Constant declarations
 - Default arguments of formal parameter lists
 - Attribute arguments